garak/bridge/README.md

 ## Usage

-Here is an example of the beginning of a game:
+Here is an example of the first turn of a game:

 ```php
 <?php